Compute

 Constraints

-• If your domain name has special configurations, Content-Type, Expires, or Cache-Control cannot be configured.
+• If your domain name has special configurations, Content-Type, Expires, Vary, or Cache-Control cannot be configured.

-• The following response headers can be modified but cannot be deleted.
+• The following response headers can only be modified.
+Response Header Operation cannot be set to Delete for them.

 Content-Base